arkitoure/PGP/council_protocol.md

 - **Decision-Making:** Council members are responsible for making informed decisions on governance, strategy, and critical operational issues.
 - **Community Engagement:** Members will actively engage with the community, representing their interests and ensuring transparency in governance processes.
-- **Agility in Critical Situations:** The Council will prioritize swift action on urgent matters, with decisions made in the best interest of the DAO's health and security.
+- **Agility in Critical Situations:** The Council will prioritise swift action on urgent matters, with decisions made in the best interest of the DAO's health and security.

 ## Roles and Responsibilities